VedantMadane/vedantmadane.github.io/_posts/2026-03-29-phainamana.md

     </div>
     <div class="translation-block">
       <div class="poetic-text">Gaṇanaṃ prathamaṃ tattvaṃ, tataḥ yogaḥ prajāyate |<br>Ekasya khalu saṃvṛddhyā, saṅkhyā-vistāra ucyate || 1 ||</div>
-      <div class="prose-text"><strong>Translation:</strong> Counting is the first principle; from it, addition is born.
+      <div class="prose-text" markdown="1"><strong>Translation:</strong> Counting is the first principle; from it, addition is born.
 By the continuous increment of one, the expansion of numbers is declared.</div>
     </div>
   </section>